-Already at pattern formative stage, volitional practice cannot be labeled as opposed to, or independent of reflex activity.
-There is no clear borderline, on neurophysiological and functional grounds, between patterns that have been consciously learned and those to have been acquired, to include neural formations for speech and language.
-Specifics are unlikely to become universally recognized and established, for the multineuronal loops that mediate motor behavior, or the neural network hidden layers that are part in pattern shaping.
+At pattern formative stage as well, volitional practice cannot be labeled as opposed to, or independent of reflex activity.
+There is no clear borderline, on neurophysiological and functional grounds, between patterns that have been consciously learned and those to have been acquired.
+Specifics are unlikely to become universally described, for the multineuronal loops that mediate motor behavior, or the neural network hidden layers that are part in pattern shaping.
 Some hypotheses on the biomechanics for neuro-motor pattern founding yet have been developed (Vander et al., 1985).

-First and foremost, behavior repeated implementation alters the number or effectiveness of synapses between relevant neurons (ibidem).
-Early stages of pattern forming do heavily depend on feedback for guidance.
-In a language learner, attention to speech sound quality or letter shape detail is considerably increased.
-Repetitiveness having encouraged new synaptic concord, dependence on feedback does gradually diminish, to advance behavior ease and economy.
-Skilled movement observably affords less focus to articulation, or the graphemic particular.
+First and foremost, autonomous repetition of behavior can alter the number or effectiveness of synapses between relevant neurons (ibidem).
+Early stages of pattern forming would heavily depend on intrinsic feedback.
+Repetitiveness having encouraged new synaptic concord, dependence on feedback would gradually diminish, to advance behavior ease and economy.
+For speech and language, skill observably affords less focus to articulation, or the graphemic minutiae.

 To cluster or syllable extents, established patterns for speech and language do compare with programs, in their work as open-loop consecutions.
 The work has been evidenced for the segmental level of natural language, and does further compare with reflex behavior (Puppel, 1992).
-First or another language, the speaker never has awareness of the neural pattern detail.
 However, the inner monitoring for spoken or written ability never does cease completely.

 Speech and language patterns require goal-oriented behavior for forming, intrinsic feedback other roles to be pattern verification and potentially change.
-The volitional, central nervous system abilities are naturally integrated with the neural periphery, for sensory compensation.
+The volitional, central abilities do naturally integrate all sensory modalities, for compensation.

 1.7.
 Sensory compensation

-Pattern formative stages refer primarily for auditory, tactile, and visual sense data, the modalities to pertain with standard neural forms for language and speech.
-The inner, cortical monitoring of established routines yet operates on pools for all sensory information, pooling to enable feedback elaboration on paralleled inputs, whenever intra-modal adjustability cannot moderate difficulty or disadvantage (Vander et al., 1985).
+Neuro-motor pattern formative stages may selectively refer for auditory, tactile, and visual sense data, as the modalities pertain with standard forms for language and speech.
+Cortical monitoring of established routines yet operates on pools for sensory information, which enables feedback on paralleled inputs, whenever intra-modal adjustability cannot moderate difficulty or disadvantage (Vander et al., 1985).

 Intra-modal adjustability may show in a person’s raising his or her voice to speak, also if wearing headphones on purpose.
-The elevated auditory feedback would be to help verify the spoken performance, though own speech patterns belong with validated neural linkage.
-The adjustability might accord a resolve by the cerebral cortex, the person to expand own control via augmented reliance on tongue tactile variables.
+Elevated auditory feedback would be to help verify the spoken performance, though own speech patterns belong with validated neural linkage.
+The adjustability might accord a cerebral resolve, as augmented reliance on tongue tactile variables.

 1.8.
 The pool model for internal balance

-Human homeostasis works essentially on negative feedback.
-In thermoregulation, body temperature increase as well as decrease would induce neurophysiological activity that counters change.
-Thermo-sensitive sites inside the body continually support a discrepancy with receptors in the skin, body temperature to be anticipated in homeostatic feedforward.
-Most the feedforward is learned, and humans are capable of a degree of climatic adaptation.
+Neurophysiological homeostasis works essentially on negative feedback.
+In thermoregulation, increase as well as decrease from norm would induce activity that counters change, body temperature to be anticipated in homeostatic feedforward, where internal thermo-sensitive sites continually support a discrepancy with receptors in the skin.
+A feedback capacity, part the feedforward is learned, and humans are capable of a degree of climatic adaptation.
 Homeostatic operative values never balance error signals fully.
 The difference is to help receptor activity upkeep (ibidem).

-Experiments with sensory deprivation (Lindsay and Norman, 1991) had healthy and otherwise unimpeded volunteers exhibit perceptual defects, when limited on own peripheral inputs.
+Biochemical equilibrium may directly influence human perception and cognitive faculties, as in distortions compelled by illness or extrinsic factor presence.
+However, neocortex cognitive and ideational structures would keep inner processing balance as well.
+Experiments with sensory deprivation (Lindsay and Norman, 1991) had healthy and otherwise unimpeded volunteers exhibit perceptual defects, when limited on sensory modalities.
 Low-level unvaried stimulation proved even more “hallucinogenic” than deprivation alone.
 Tolerance to feedback impoverishment was evidenced lower than for fasting, and financial offers did not motivate further endurance.
 The participants resigned, and regained balance (ibidem).

-Human brainwork and signal specificity come to the foreground, as regards the role of feedback in human inner management of information and language.
-Holding true for the single neuron as well as language capable networks in the brain, feedback reliance can be advanced for a natural principle of function, where relevance would pertain with the self-preservation instinct.
+Human brainwork and signal specificity come to the foreground, as regards the role of feedback in human inner management of information.
+True for the single neuron as well as language capable networks in the brain, feedback reliance can be advanced for a natural principle of function, where relevance would pertain with the self-preservation instinct.

 1.9.
 Signal specificity and the human brain

-Phylogenetically evolved into distinctive regions, ontogenetically always individual, human brains are capable of inner network labile function.
+Phylogenetically evolved into distinctive regions, and ontogenetically integral, human brains are capable of inner network labile function.
 Failure by a constituent of a labile formation may bring a spectrum for a response.
 On the other hand, cerebral tissue has a cumulative complementary potential.
 The brain can replace or even void an intellectually defective variable (Styczek, 1983).